abdolence/secret-vault-rs/README.md

 This is mostly application specific area, but general idea is to have at least two version of secrets:

-- Current/latest version of secret which will be used for the new transactions/requests/data in your application.
+- The current/latest version of secret which will be used for the new transactions/requests/data in your application.
 - Previous version which still need to be valid to interact.